sagemath/trac_to_gh/Issue 9419.md

 # Issue 9419: Update Developers Guide to state how patches should be made.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9419

 Original creator: drkirkby